 1. Enable guest checkout in your ecommerce store

 Guest checkout allows buyers to purchase products without creating an account.
-For buyers, it is a time-saving and fast method to purchase something online.
+For buyers, purchasing something online is a time-saving and fast method.

 Enabling guest checkout doesn’t store buyers’ information, as they don’t have to sign in.
 It’s especially convenient for one-time buyers and results in a lower cart abandonment rate.

 Websites like ‘Petco’ and ‘Fabletics’ are examples that have allowed guest checkout options.

 2. Use trust signals and badges to build customer confidence